-My training includes the International Institute for Trauma and Addiction Professionals, being directly trained by Dr. Patrick Carnes, The Gottman Institute, being directly trained by Drs.
+My training includes the International Institute for Trauma and Addiction Professionals and The Gottman Institute being directly trained by Dr. Patrick Carnes, and Drs.
 John & Julie Gottman, the Clinical Pastoral Education programs of Northwestern Memorial Hospital, Advocate Lutheran General and Advocate Children's Hospital.
 As an ordained minister and hospital chaplain I managed the development of the Spiritual Care/Chaplaincy Office to support the Level-One trauma designation for Advocate Condell Medical Center.
 I served the Chicago O’Hare community as a chaplain for Skyword Ministries.
 My 27-year corporate career includes leading global financial aid and disaster relief programs for employees and retirees of Abbott Laboratories with The Clara Abbott Foundation.

 Each therapist has a unique style.
 My style is practical, reality-oriented and collaborative.
 I do not sit back and say nothing.
 I have no problem giving specific advice and opinions when asked, and sessions tend to be focused on solutions, not problems.
 While at times it is important and useful to delve into the past, the focus tends to be more on the present and future.
 Pain, stress, and difficult times provide some of the best opportunities to create meaning and hope.